Uberspace/lab/source/guide_codimd.rst

 .. tag_list::

 CodiMD_ lets you create real-time collaborative markdown notes on all platforms.
-Inspired by Hackpad, with more focus on speed and flexibility, and built from HackMD_ source code.
+Inspired by HackMD_ but with more focus on speed and flexibility.

 ----